SUSE/hanadb_exporter/dashboards/README.md

 ## SAP HANA Details

-This dashboard shows the details of a SAP HANA instance, with multi-tenancy support.
+This dashboard shows the details of a SAP HANA instance.

+It supports both multiple instances and multi-tenancy.

 ![SAP HANA Details](screenshot-details.png)